SkippTekk/DCS-wine-installer/README.md

 8) If you don't have a black screen, login and enjoy!

 If you have any issues, Please open **Issues** tab and give me detailed instructions, "it won't work" or anything that short will be closed and ignored.

+# Things that are working....
+On my machine

+X50 hotas, IR tracking with DelanClip and Opentrack (details for that will be later)